-During the three years ended March 31, 2011, 2012 and 2013, the Group offered its customers three payment options:
+During the three years ended March 31, 2012, 2013 and 2014, the Group offered its customers three payment options:

-- Payment of the processing fee upon delivery of the cord blood unit to the Group's premises for processing and the annual storage fee in advance at the beginning of each one-year renewal period; - (ii) Payment of the processing fee upon delivery of the cord blood unit to the Group's premises for processing and prepayment of storage fees for multiple periods; and - (iii) Payment of the processing fee by installment over multiple periods and the annual storage fee in advance at the beginning of each one-year renewal period.
-The installment option includes an initial processing fee payment upon delivery of the cord blood unit to the Group's premises for processing and an incremental annual payment for the consecutive periods, representing a surcharge to the total amount of processing fees payable under payment options (i) and (ii).
+- (i) Payment of the processing fee upon delivery of the cord blood unit to the Group's premises for processing and the annual storage fee in advance at the beginning of each one-year renewal period; - (ii) Payment of the processing fee upon delivery of the cord blood unit to the Group's premises for processing and prepayment of storage fees for multiple periods; and - (iii) Payment of the processing fee by installment over multiple periods and the annual storage fee in advance at the beginning of each one-year renewal period or prepayment of storage fees for multiple periods by installment.
+Certain installment option includes an initial processing fee payment upon delivery of the cord blood unit to the Group's premises for processing and an incremental annual payment for the consecutive periods, representing a surcharge to the total amount of processing fees payable under payment options (i) and (ii).

 Under payment option (iii), installments due for payment beyond one year are classified as non-current accounts receivable.
-The incremental processing fee payable by customers under the installment plan is recognized as interest income using the effective interest method.
+The surcharge payable by customers under the installment plan is recognized as interest income using the effective interest method.

 The recognition of storage revenue is ceased when the collectability of the storage fees from the customers is not reasonably assured due to delinquency of payment by the customers.
+During the years ended March 31, 2012, 2013 and 2014, the Group ceased recognizing storage revenue from subscribers who were delinquent for more than 24 months.